 PPC also allows you to finetune every aspect of your campaigns through A/B Testing.
 This makes it a great way to put your theories to the test and track them as you go for real-time results.

-PPC metrics are the numbers that help you determine whether your PPC campaigns are successful or not.
-And with many platforms to choose from when running PPC campaigns, you end up with hundreds of different PPC metrics to choose from to measure success.
+These metrics are the numbers that help you determine whether your PPC campaigns are successful or not and which should be queued up for a thorough PPC optimization review.
+And with many platforms to choose from when running ad campaigns, you end up with hundreds of different metrics to choose from to measure success.

-When deciding which PPC metrics to include in your PPC report template, consider these important factors:
+When deciding which metrics to include in your PPC report template, consider these important factors:

-Which PPC metrics highlight the growth driven by your agency
+• Which metrics highlight the growth driven by your agency

-Which PPC metrics showcase progress towards your clients’ intended goals
+• Which metrics showcase progress towards your clients’ intended business goal

 Agencies need to define the PPC metrics they’re tracking for clients and why because it will affect the quality of the data that you’re using as the foundation of your client’s marketing strategies.
 And how you create your PPC report for them.